nfarinha2025/Database_Project/README.md

 - [Goals per Match Report (PDF)](Goals%20per%20Match%20Report.pdf)

+These reports were built in **Microsoft Power BI**, a tool that makes it easy to turn data into clear visuals.

 ## Description
-These reports were created using **Microsoft Power BI**, a business intelligence and visualization tool that allows data to be transformed into interactive charts and tables.
-Power BI was chosen because it makes it easy to connect datasets, build visuals, and share insights in a professional format.

-The **Total Goals by Player** report uses a clustered bar chart to compare cumulative goals across players, highlighting overall contributions and identifying top scorers.
-The **Goals per Match Report** presents a table showing match dates, opponents, and goals scored by Salah, Díaz, and Núñez, providing granular, game‑by‑game insights.
-Together, the reports demonstrate both high‑level trends and detailed match analysis, strengthening the evaluation of player impact.
+The Total Goals by Player report uses a clustered bar chart to compare cumulative goals across players.
+This visualization makes it easy to identify top scorers and quickly assess overall contributions.
+Salah stands out as the most consistent scorer, while Díaz and Núñez provide secondary support.
+The Goals per Match Report presents a table showing match dates, opponents, and goals scored by Salah, Díaz, and Núñez.
+This format highlights game‑by‑game contributions, revealing patterns such as Salah’s steady scoring and the more variable outputs of Díaz and Núñez.
+Together, the chart and table provide both a high‑level overview and detailed match insights.
+The combination demonstrates how Power BI can be used to capture trends and granular detail, strengthening the analysis of player impact.